cshah13/baltimore-water-supply/README.md

 ## Data Analysis Questions
 Microsoft Office Excel and MapBox will be used to conduct a cluster analysis, time series analysis, and geospatial analysis to answer the following data questions:
 1. How can Baltimore water stations be organized into clusters based on the presence of nitrate/nitrite/nitrogen levels?
+2. How do the average observed levels of nitrate/nitrite/nitrogen compare between each of the clusters over time?

 ## Data Answer 1